What Does the Lockheed Martin Logo Mean? The Story Behind the Star

 Navigation — The Oldest Technology in the Room

-Before GPS, before inertial navigation systems, before radar, people found their way using stars.
-Specifically, they used a single star — Polaris, the North Star — as a fixed reference point.
-Mariners crossed oceans with it.
+Before GPS, before inertial navigation systems, before radar — people found their way using stars.
+Specifically Polaris, the North Star.
+Fixed reference point.
+Mariners crossed entire oceans with it.
 Armies moved at night by it.
-The star as a navigation symbol predates written history.
-For a company whose products include the GPS satellite constellation, precision-guided munitions, and the navigation systems aboard commercial aircraft worldwide, anchoring the logo in that ancient symbol is not accidental.
+The star as navigation symbol predates written history by a considerable margin.

-Lockheed Martin’s involvement in GPS infrastructure is something most people don’t fully register.
-The satellites themselves, the ground control systems, the receivers embedded in weapons — the company’s fingerprints are all over the technology that now tells your phone where you parked your car.
-A star on their logo isn’t just poetic.
-It’s literally descriptive.
+Here’s what most people don’t fully register: Lockheed Martin’s fingerprints are all over GPS infrastructure — the satellites themselves, the ground control systems, the receivers embedded in precision weapons.
+The company that now tells your phone where you parked your car chose a star as its logo.
+That’s not just poetic.
+It’s almost literally descriptive.

 Guidance — The Cutout and What It Means